Craig McEwen

-Craig Eugene McEwen (born December 16, 1965) is an American former professional football tight end in the National Football League (NFL) for the Washington Redskins and San Diego Chargers.
-He played college football at the University of Utah.
+Craig Eugene McEwen (born December 16, 1965) is an American former professional football player who was a tight end in the National Football League (NFL) for the Washington Redskins and San Diego Chargers.
+He played college football for the Utah Utes.
 He attended Northport High School, Long Island, New York.

 College career

 McEwen attended University of Utah and Santa Ana College.
 Offensive coordinator, Jack Reilly offered McEwen a full scholarship to Utah.
 In June 2015, he was ranked one of the best Tight ends in the university's history with 64 catches for 721 yards and seven touchdowns.

 Professional career

 Washington Redskins

 1987's NFL strike created some opportunities for McEwen, who was one of the replacement players who filled in for the regulars while regular NFL players were on strike.
 McEwen played under head coach Joe Gibbs.
 He was then hired as a regular player and earned a Super Bowl ring from the Redskins’ 42-10 rout of the Denver Broncos in Super Bowl XXII.

 McEwen earned in 1987 a signing bonus $3,500 and $40,000 minimum for a rookie.